 - Are detoxification protocols offered based on an individual person’s needs?
-Be sure you or your family member is going somewhere that provides the treatment you need, instead of what they have.
+Be sure you or your family member is going somewhere that provides the treatment they need.

 - Can the center handle your specific health needs?
 For example, if you’re a senior and have high blood pressure, will they be able to safely treat you?

-- What specific types of medications are offered to help you detox?
+- What specific types of medications does the doctor provide to help you detox?
 Are they all non-opioid and non-addictive blockers?
 The answer to that question should always be “yes.”